dts/orienteer-website/src/help/course_edit.md

 To name and describe a checkpoint, click on it in the map and edit the name and description in the left-hand side.

+#### Map zooming

+Scrolling to zoom has been disabled because it caused the map to behave erratically on some platforms.
+Pinch to zoom works (on tablets), double-click to zoom in, shift-double-click to zoom out, use the zoom controls, or finally shift-drag to define a bounds area that you can zoom in to.

+#### Why can't I edit the map on my phone?

+Such a small screen doesn't really work very efficiently at creating a course.
+Creating a course can be challenging business!
+If this is a crucial feature for you, or you want to be able to create courses by physically visiting locations, let us know and we can start to work that feature in!